 The test is sold to doctors in a kit and administered by a simple cheek swab.
 The HairDX genetic test for male pattern hair loss looks for the presence of a specific variation in the androgen receptor gene (AR) found on the X chromosome.
 The variant AR gene causes changes in the hair follicle’s response to dihydrotestosterone (DHT), leading to follicle miniaturization and alterations in the hair growth cycle.
 But according to the International Society of Hair Restoration Surgery, genetic predisposition is known to be an underlying cause of male pattern hair loss but the genetic predisposition is not clearly understood and no “baldness gene” has been identified with certainty.
-Although family history frequently reveals a genetic history of male pattern hair loss in close male relatives, 20 percent of men with male pattern hair loss have no family history of the disorder.
-In addition, the pattern and extent of male pattern hair loss may differ in men of Caucasian, Asian, African or Native American descent.
-As for women, a different variable is tested, called a “CAG repeat,” with an inverse relationship between length of gene and probability of hair loss in women.
+Although family history frequently reveals genetic history of male pattern hair loss in close male relatives, 20 percent of men with male pattern hair loss have no family history of the disorder.
+In addition, the pattern and extent of male pattern hair loss may differ in men of Caucasian, Asian, African, or Native American descent.
+As for women, a different variable is tested, called a “CAG repeat,” with an inverse relationship between the length of gene and the probability of hair loss in women.

-Is it genetic hair loss testing foolproof?
+Is genetic hair loss testing foolproof?

 Dr. Eric Schweiger, M.D., a board-certified dermatologist and a hair transplant surgeon at Bernstein Medical — Center for Hair Restoration in New York City, explains, “I think the test has probably identified a predictor of hair loss but not the only predictor.
 There is science behind the test and some published research studies; however, the longitudinal, larger studies have not been done, because this testing procedure is just too new.”
 Dr. Robert Bernstein, M.D., director at Bernstein Medical Center, agrees and adds, “These tests focus on one particular dominant gene, but what is becoming apparent is that hair loss is a complex genetic condition most likely involving several different genes.”
 He further notes that age, stress, hormone levels, disease and many other factors also are at play in determining factors for hair loss.
 “Just because a person has the genes for baldness, it doesn’t mean the trait will manifest itself.
 The truth is the cause and effect have not been proven and differ from person to person, and the association is not anywhere near 100 percent.”